-As the Mumford--Tate group of the (generic point of the) universal family $f:A\to U$ is given by $\wG=\mathrm{GU}_{2,1}$, it follows from the above discussion that the Mumford--Tate group of any abelian $3$-fold of Picard type is a reductive subgroup of $\wG$.
+As the Mumford--Tate group of the (generic point of the) universal family $f:A\to U$ is given by $\wG=\mathrm{GU}(2,1)$, it follows from Deligne \cite[Cor.~6.2]{deligne-milne-ogus-shih} that the Mumford--Tate group of any abelian $3$-fold of Picard type is a reductive subgroup of $\wG$.
 We have the following trichotomy.